CibeleAmaral/ClimBiodiv/README.md

 *You might run the code above for multiple years and unify the annual sample points into one layer for a long-term analysis.

-### (ii) JavaScript for Earth Engine code for exporting multi-source remote sensing data from damage sample points as a table (data = multiple sources)
+### (ii) JavaScript for Earth Engine code for exporting multi-source remote sensing data from damage sample points as a table

 ```javascript
 /* Set Area of Interest - Here, Caribbean and Gulf of Mexico */